Kav-K/GPTDiscord/detailed_guides/PERMANENT-MEMORY.md

 <center><img src="https://i.imgur.com/zoeLsrw.png"/></center>

 Permanent memory using pinecone is still in alpha, I will be working on cleaning up this work, adding auto-clearing, and optimizing for stability and reliability, any help and feedback is appreciated (**add me on Discord Kaveen#0001 for pinecone help**)!
 If at any time you're having too many issues with pinecone, simply remove the `PINECONE_TOKEN` line in your `.env` file and the bot will revert to using conversation summarizations.

+Conversations persist even through bot restarts.
+Bot conversation data is stored locally in a folder called `pickles`.
+If you find your bot getting slow, delete this folder.
+A cleaner solution will be implemented in the future.